John Popper: Equipment

-John Popper has expressed a preference for the Hohner Special 20 brand blues harp, calling them "the Porsche of harmonicas."
-Since 2015, he uses mainly his own signature harmonicas, manufactured by Fender.
+Popper has expressed a preference for the Hohner Special 20 diatonic harmonica, calling it "the Porsche of harmonicas."

-Popper uses Shure microphones and Mesa Boogie amplifiers.
-He also uses D'Addario strings.

-Trademark equipment

-Popper has developed some equipment innovations to accommodate his use of harmonicas during performances.
+He has developed some equipment innovations to accommodate his use of harmonicas during performances.
 Because each individual diatonic harmonica is tuned to one particular key, he fashioned belts with enough pockets to hold harmonicas in all twelve keys (plus extras) and wore them as a bandolier, or slung over his neck.
 He switches keys multiple times within one song, and this arrangement has allowed him to quickly trade one harmonica for another without looking.
 In 2002, he stopped using the belts, as they no longer fit him properly due to his weight loss.
 One such belt later sold for $2,700 on the History Channel series Pawn Stars.
 He now carries his harmonicas in a small black attaché case.
 He uses a special microphone with switches that change the audio effect of the harmonica as it is played through an amplifier, similar to a guitar effects pedal.
 Popper was inspired by Jimi Hendrix's guitar playing to make his instrument sound however he wanted.

-He has fashioned a number of floppy-brimmed hats with flattened harmonica cover plates on the band, which he almost always wears during appearances with Blues Traveler.